btc-vision/OP_NET/StateAwareParallelism.md

 ## Overview

-The **State-Aware Parallelism** principle optimizes transaction processing in OPNet by leveraging parallel execution for independent transactions while ensuring proper handling of dependencies between transactions.
+The **State-Aware Parallelism** principle optimizes transaction processing in OP_NET by leveraging parallel execution for independent transactions while ensuring proper handling of dependencies between transactions.
 This principle boosts performance without compromising the integrity of the system's state, and further optimizes transaction processing using promises and context blocking to await state availability before resuming execution.

 ### **How Storage Slots Work in General**

 1. **Slot Allocation**:
    - Each state variable (e.g., a balance, a mapping, or an array) in a smart contract is assigned to a specific storage slot.
 These slots are essentially 256-bit (32-byte) chunks of data that can hold a single value or a reference to more complex data structures.
    - The allocation of these slots is typically handled automatically by the compiler based on the order in which variables are declared in the contract.
+As for OP_NET, developers must manage their storage slot.
+This opens a lot of customisation possibility.

 2. **Mappings and Dynamic Data**:
    - For more complex structures like mappings or arrays, the storage model becomes a bit more sophisticated.
 Mappings use a combination of the key and a hash of the slot’s base location to determine the storage position.